Peti0127/DiagnoSys/README.md

-# HWBuddy
+# DiagnoSys

-This is an online repository for HardwareBuddy
+This is an online repository for DiagnoSys